cablelabs/transparent-security/ci/env-build/README.md

 1. access_key: Amazon EC2 access key
 1. secret_key: Amazon EC2 secret key
 1. ec2_region: Amazon EC2 region
+1. env_type: {'mininet'|'tofino'}
+1. bf_sde_s3_bucket: when env_type is 'tofino', this is the bucket where your Barefoot SDE tar file would be located
+1. bf_sde_version: when env_type is 'tofino', this is the version contained in your associated s3 (Defaults and tested with '8.9.2', note that previous versions may not work)
 1. public_key_file: Used to inject into the VM for SSH access with the user 'ubuntu' (defaults to ~/.ssh/id_rsa.pub)
 1. private_key_file: Used to access the VM via SSH with the user 'ubuntu'